ChristerNilsson/p5Forth3D/README.md

 * Select i,j,k and t and inspect the calculation, word by word.
 * The words works on the right end of the stack.
-* THe last line should contain exactly one value.
-If this is 1, a sphere och box is drawn for this pixel.
+* The last line should contain exactly one value.
+If this is a 1, a sphere or box is drawn for this pixel.

 ## Thanks!